HEALTH & SAFETY

 >> Additional Staff

-The Florida Soccer School is reducing enrollment for each camp program and implementing saftety and screening protocol to ensure a safe envrionment for our players.
+The Florida Soccer School is reducing enrollment for each camp program and implementing safety and screening protocols to ensure a safe environment for our players.
 Reducing the number of players we accept will allow us to properly implement our safety protocols (Many of which are below).

-Limits will be based on CDC Guidelines and our ability to put into practice Federal and State Guidelines.
+Limits will be based on CDC and local guidelines.

 Temperature checks will be conducted daily upon arrival, for all players coaches and staff members.
 Any individual that has a high fever will not be allowed entry with no exceptions.

-If a player is not allowed to enter because of temperature checks then a refunded will be given for the time missed.
+If a player is not allowed to enter because of temperature checks then a prorated refund will be given for the time missed.

 SANITIZATION & COOL ZONES

-The Florida Soccer School is creating "Cool Zones" to ensure the health and safety of our players.
+The Florida Soccer School has created "Cool Zones" to ensure the health and safety of our players.
 In order to enter "Cool Zones" all players, coaches, and staff members will be required to sanitize their hands with CDC approved sanitizer.
 Additionally, all items that are allowed to enter "Cool Zones" must be also be sanitized.

-Designated areas that meet federal and local guidelines will be provided for players to leave items that are not allowed into "Cool Zones."
+Designated areas will be provided for players to leave items that are not allowed into "Cool Zones."

 The Florida Soccer School will be bringing in additional staff in order assist with all screening, cleaning and sanitization.